kristjoc/pep-dna/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the GPL License.
-See `LICENSE` for more information.
+See `LICENSE` in https://github.com/kr1stj0n/pep-dna/tree/main/pepdna/ for more information.

 <!-- CONTACT -->